pgecsenyi/accountant/README.md

 Use one of the build files or _Visual Studio Code_ to build the program.
 This will provide you one executable in the _bin_ folder.
 You can also use the `go run` command of course.

+The application is able to perform three different tasks (determined by the `-task` argument).
+The required command line arguments and their meaning depend on which task is selected.
+Below is a list of arguments grouped by the tasks.

-The application can be used in two different modes.
-First, called with the following parameters it will produce a CSV file containing the checksums of the files in the given directory.
+  * `-task calculate`: Calculate checksum for each file in the given directory and produce a CSV file containing the result.

-    -source "SomeDirectory" -alg sha1 -outchk "Output.csv" -bp "SomeDirectory/"
+    * `-indir`: The directory to calculate checksums for.
+    * `-alg`: The algorithm to use (`md5`, `sha1`, `sha256`, `sha512`).
+    * `-outchk`: The path of the output CSV.
+    * `-bp`: Base path: the prefix which should be removed from each path in the output.
+Optional.

-When called with the following parameters it will produce a file containing old name - new name pairs as well as a new CSV file with the updated filenames.
+  * `-task compare`: Compare the content of a directory with an earlier snapshot and produce a file containing old name: new name pairs as well as a new CSV file with the updated filenames.

-    -source "SomeDirectory" -alg sha1 -outchk "Output-updated.csv" -inchk "Output.csv" -outnames "Output-names.fm" -bp "SomeDirectory/"

-The meanings of the command line arguments above are as follows.

-  * `source`: the source directory to list the files from.
+    * `-indir`: The directory to calculate checksums for.
-  * `alg`: the hash algorithm to use (can be `md5`, `sha1`, `sha256`, `sha512`).
+    * `-alg`: The algorithm to use (`md5`, `sha1`, `sha256`, `sha512`).
+    * `-inchk`: The path of the earlier generated CSV.
-  * `outchk`: the name of the output CSV containing checksums and some other meta data.
+    * `-outchk`: The path of the output CSV.
-  * `inchk`: the name of the input CSV which is used to identify files and match them with their old name.
-  * `bp`: base path, this will be trimmed from the path strings written in the meta files.
+    * `-bp`: Base path: the prefix which should be removed from each path in the output.
+Optional.
+  * `-task verify`: Verifies the files listed in the input file.
+    * `-inchk`: The path of the file containing checksums.
+    * `-bp`: The base path for each entry listed in the input.
 Optional.

 ## Development Environment